 Do you, a family member, or friend need help with an addiction concern?
 You can reach out to the Calix Society.
 Calix is an association of Catholic alcoholics. drug addicts, and family members and friends affected by addiction, who are maintaining their sobriety through participation in their Catholic faith and a 12 Step program.
-We welcome anyone concerned with the illness of alcoholism or addiction who wish to join with us in prayer for the virtue of total abstinence, promoting our spiritual development, and striving for the sanctification of the whole personality each member. of Contact calixsydney@outlook.com for meeting times and resources.
+Anyone concerned with the illness of alcoholism or addiction who wish to join them in welcome.. prayer is Contact calixsydney@outlook.com for meeting times and resources.
 Perhaps this could be a crucial step toward recovery and saving a life.